School community devastated by CPS teacher, family members injured in Highland Park shooting

 The most American of holidays featured strollers, kids, parents, grandparents, dogs, lawn chairs, blankets on the grass, "God Bless America" balloons, tiny U.S. flags, fire engines, a marching band, and rounds of bullets fired from a high-powered rifle that tore through the crowd watching the Fourth of July parade in Highland Park.

-School shootings have become an ever-present fear and teachers receiving extensive training in how to respond to mass shootings, but Chicago Public Schools teacher Zoe Kolpack was watching the parade with her husband, their two young children and other relatives when this mass shooting began Monday.
+School shootings have become an ever-present fear, and teachers receive extensive training in how to respond to mass shootings, but Chicago Public Schools teacher Zoe Kolpack was watching the parade with her husband, their two young children and other relatives when this mass shooting began Monday.

-"Chicago Public Schools (CPS) is devastated to learn that one of our CPS teachers and her family members are among those who were injured in Monday's mass shooting in Highland Park," read a statement released Tuesday by Mary Fergus, executive director of media relations for Chicago Public Schools.
+"Chicago Public Schools is devastated to learn that one of our CPS teachers and her family members are among those who were injured in Monday's mass shooting in Highland Park," read a statement released Tuesday by Mary Fergus, executive director of media relations for the system.
 "We are thinking of our William Dever Elementary colleague and her family, as well as all those impacted by this tragedy.
 CPS officials have been in contact with the teacher and her family and our crisis team and support services will be available to support the Dever Elementary staff and students as needed."

 A CPS employee since 2017, Kolpack teaches prekindergarten students at the school on Chicago's North Side.